Cordoba Corporation Founded

 Serving as the Long Beach Community College District’s Bond Management Team, Cordoba Corporation embarked on a multi-year, multi-billion dollar construction and modernization program to bring aging classrooms and facilities up to standard and provide a modern-day, cutting edge learning environment in response to the increasingly important role of community colleges in workforce development.

 “Cordoba Corporation has provided the Long Beach Community College District with excellent program management services and consistently exceeds our expectations.”

 Eloy O. Oakley

 California High-Speed Rail Project

-Cordoba Corporation participates in the team providing program management services on the first ever state-wide high-speed rail project in the United States.
+Cordoba Corporation joined the Rail Delivery Partner team providing program management services on the first ever state-wide high-speed rail project in the United States.
 It will connect the major regions of California and sustainably meet future travel demand.
-Our employees working on this project are located in Sacramento, San Francisco, Los Angeles and Santa Ana.
+Our employees working on the California High-Speed Rail Project are located in Sacramento, San Francisco, Los Angeles and Santa Ana.

 San Bernardino International Airport